Álvaro de Zúñiga y Guzmán: War of the Castilian Succession

-Princess Isabella, daughter of King John II of Castile and León, and his second wife, Isabella, Princess of Portugal, was the acclaimed queen of Castile and León in Segovia on December 13, 1474.
+Princess Isabella, daughter of King John II of Castile and León, and his second wife, Isabella, Princess of Portugal, was the acclaimed queen of Castile and León in Segovia on 13 December 1474.
 The duke of Arévalo and the marquis of Vilhena took Princess Joanna from Madrid to Trujillo, where she was proclaimed as the legitimate successor of Henry IV in March 1475.
-The Portuguese King Afonso V decides to marry Joanna, then 13 years old, and claims the crown of Castile for himself.
-The Catholic Monarchs were celebrating a great tournament in Valladolid with the presence of the high nobility when, on April 3, 1475, they received a message from the king of Portugal, that was in reality a declaration of war.
+The Portuguese King Afonso V decided to marry Joanna, then 13 years old, and claimed the crown of Castile for himself.
+The Catholic Monarchs were celebrating a great tournament in Valladolid with the presence of the high nobility when, on 3 April 1475, they received a message from the king of Portugal, that was in reality a declaration of war.

-Afonso V entered Castile with his army in early May 1475 and was received in Plasencia by, among others, the Duke of Arévalo and count of Plasencia, Álvaro de Zúñiga, his brother Diego López de Zúñiga, Count of Miranda, Juan Téllez Girón, Count of Ureña, and Pedro Portocarrero, son of the marquis of Vilhena.
-Afonso and Joanna were proclaimed monarchs of Castile and León in Plasencia on May 25, 1475, and were married in the same city on May 30 of the same year.
-In a royal decree of May 24, Isabella orders that Álvaro de Zúñiga, Juan Pacheco, Rodrigo Girón, and Juan Téllez Girón are not to be obeyed or held as lords of their villages for having incurred a crime of Lèse-majesté.
-On June 10, 1475, Isabella orders the sequestration of the goods of the duke of Arévalo for having taken the side of the king of Portugal.
+King Afonso V entered Castile with Portuguese troops army in early May 1475 and was received in Plasencia by, among others, the Duke of Arévalo and count of Plasencia, Álvaro de Zúñiga, his brother Diego López de Zúñiga, Count of Miranda, Juan Téllez Girón, Count of Ureña, and Pedro Portocarrero, son of the marquis of Vilhena.
+Afonso and Joanna were proclaimed monarchs of Castile and León in Plasencia on 25 May 1475, and were married in the same city on 30 May that year.
+In a royal decree of 24 May, Isabella ordered that Álvaro de Zúñiga, Juan Pacheco, Rodrigo Girón, and Juan Téllez Girón were not to be obeyed or held as lords of their villages for having incurred a crime of Lèse-majesté.
+On 10 June 1475 Isabella ordered the sequestration of the goods of the duke of Arévalo for having taken the side of the king of Portugal.